Policy on Website Hosting with Third-Party Service Providers

 Information Security Policies.
 All policies, procedures and guidelines regarding university information security apply to contracted Web providers, per the individually contracted agreements.
 Applicable policies and guidelines are available online: Washington University Information Security Policy and Washington University Computer Use Policy.

 Secure sites for Personal Information.
 SSL (HTTPS) certificates are required by the university any time a website is handling personal information.
 SSL certificates are also required if the website has any authentication forms utilizing login IDs and passwords.
 SSL certificates are managed by the Office of Information Services & Technology.

 Policies regarding Trademarks, Symbols, Names and Images.
 All policies, procedures and guidelines regarding university trademarks, names and symbols apply to contracted Web providers.
 The university does not permit explicit or implied institutional endorsements of any kind through the use of its names, trademarks, logos or images – including pictures of campus buildings.
-The Office of Public Affairs manages the use of university names, logos, etc. Before you launch an externally developed website, consult with the Office of Public Affairs to resolve branding issues in these venues and to ensure compliance with the policies:
+University Marketing & Communications manages the use of university names, logos, etc. Before you launch an externally developed website, consult with University Marketing & Communications to resolve branding issues in these venues and to ensure compliance with the policies:

 - Logotypes and other symbols

 - Commercial use of Washington University names and symbols

 - Washington University Trademarks

 - Access to Campus for Filming and Photography